-One of the Hindu Trinity, Lord Shiva is known to be the destroyer other two (Brahma and Vishnu) being creator and preserver according to various Puranas.
-The destructive energies are released by Lord Shiva that dismantles all of the creation to start a new.
+One of the Hindu Trinity, Lord Shiva, is known to be the destroyer other two (Brahma and Vishnu) are creator and preserver according to various Puranas.
+The destructive energies are released by Lord Shiva, which dismantles all of the creation to start a new one.

-Lord Shiva is also fondly known as “Bholenath” (down to earth, simple) for his modest nature which has different facets.
-Shiva is also the cosmic dancer (Nataraja), an ascetic, a yogi, and the androgynous union of Shiva and his consort in one body, half-male and half-female (Ardhanarishvara).
-One of the names given to Lord Shiva is Pashupatinath which literally means ‘master of animals’.
+Shiva is also the cosmic dancer (Nataraja), an ascetic, a yogi, and Ardhanarishvara, the androgynous union of Shiva and his consort in one body half-male and half-female.
+One of the names given to Lord Shiva is Pashupatinath which means ‘master of animals.’
 However, this description of animals includes every being.
-It is humanly impossible to describe Shiva in words!

 Who is Lord Shiva?